ctsexton/google-api-nodejs-client-legacy/README.md

 "generate": "node scripts/generate.js 'https://www.googleapis.com/discovery/v1/apis/youtubePartner/v1/rest'"
 ```

-The prepare script has been removed so the /apis directory is not ovewritten upon install in the app.
+The prepare script has been removed so the /apis directory is not overwritten upon install in the app.
 To make youtubePartner API available to the package, youtubePartner was added as an export in /apis/index.js:

 ```
 'youtubePartner': requireAPI('youtubePartner')